-Licorice (Glycyrrhiza glabra) is a leafy green plant which yields small purple to pale blue flowers.
+Licorice (Glycyrrhiza glabra) is a leafy green plant that yields small purple to pale blue flowers.
 It also grows long roots which can extend down well over a foot sometimes.
 These roots yield the characteristic flavor we know as licorice.
 The root is boiled down and the water evaporated in order to produce licorice extract.

 Licorice has been used for many thousands of years to treat skin ailments.

 Licorice contains various cosmeceutical compounds:

 It has been shown to have anti-inflammatory activity because it has been found to mimic cortisol in our bodies.
-Cortisol is a steroid hormone which is released in our body in response to stress.
+Cortisol is a steroid hormone that is released in our body in response to stress.
 It regulates and reduces inflammation in the body, so by glycyrrhizin mimicking cortisol it is indirectly having an anti-inflammatory effect.

 This has also been shown to reduce swelling, redness, and itching in dermatitis (eczema).

 Licorice also contains a compound called glabridin which is a phytoestrogen.
 Phytoestrogens are plant-derived compounds with biological activities comparable to the human hormone estrogen.
 It is well known that estrogen stimulates the body to make collagen and hyaluronic acid – two essential components of the skin which form an important part of the connective tissue and keep our skin looking young.

 Glabridin does more than just providing anti-aging properties!
 It also inhibits the activity of an enzyme called tyrosinase which is known to be a key enzyme in determining the color of our skin and hair.
 Some people suffer from discoloration of the skin – examples include age spots or hyper-pigmentation.

 Skin lightening cosmetics are in hot demand all over the world..